 Describe a situation where you had to work jointly with others to achieve a common goal.
 What did you learn from the experience? (up to 200 words)

 This is your opportunity to demonstrate your interpersonal skills, and possibly your international team leadership and ability to thrive under pressure.
 For this essay, show the challenges of both the project and the personalities and how you leveraged the latter to address the former.

 Please provide information on any aspect of your candidacy that requires further explanation, or information that you would like the Admissions Committee to know.
 (300 word limit)

 I personally always recommend taking advantage of optional essay space when offered it.
 This would be a great opportunity to share more about your international experiences, your interpersonal skills, or your activities outside of work.

-One additional area to expand beyond the tight word limits of Judge’s essay questions is within the job description boxes in the application form: Judge allows nearly 2500 characters for your responses to your greatest challenge and accomplishment in your current company, so you can share details that provide full perspective on these, including how you applied your business and interpersonal skills to succeed.
+One additional area to expand beyond the tight word limits of Judge’s essay questions is within the job description boxes in the application form: Judge allows 550 words to describe your responsibilities, most significant challenge and accomplishment in your current company, so you can share details that provide full perspective on these, including how you applied your business and interpersonal skills to succeed.

 For expert guidance with your Cambridge Judge MBA application, check out Accepted’s MBA Application Packages, which include comprehensive guidance from an experienced admissions consultant.
 We’ve helped hundreds of applicants get accepted to top MBA programs and look forward to helping you too!